KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ![Decoded MooTools](images/moo_tools.png)

 The code unpacks to MooTools v1.11 Javascript framework.
-Analyzing the framework and the NETSurveillanceWEB application itself is a subject for further research and out of scope for this article.
+Analyzing the framework and the NETSurveillanceWEB application itself is a subject for further research and is out of scope for this article.

 ## Login Page